Alice’s Adventures in Wonderland

-Fourth, the book is written in the key of a visionary sense of being, like a dream.
+Fourth, the book is written in the key of a visionary perception of existence — as if in a dream.

-All this had to be taken into account and drawn, keeping in mind all four positions”.
+All of this had to be considered and reflected in the drawings, keeping all four aspects in mind.”

 002